jessezalasky/jessezalasky.github.io/_projects/food-city.md

 ### Mi Club

-Mi Club is a rewards program molded after Raley's Something Extra (minus the reward points).
-Members save a lot more than non-members.
+Mi Club is a loyalty program molded after Raley's Something Extra (minus the reward points).
+To put it simply, members save a lot more than non-members.
 Sounds like a no brainer, right?
-Food City has a loyal customer base who have pre-set expectations.
-Introducing a new program can be met with resistance.

-What we know: engaged shoppers are the most loyal shoppers.

-What I needed to do: introduce people to Mi Club, explain the benefits, and let people know just how easy it is to save a whole bunch of money.
+My goal was to write copy that introduced Mi Club, explained the benefits, and established how easy it is to use.

 <div class="laptop-wrapper">
   <div class="laptop">